 - Line a standard-sized muffin tray with parchment or silicone liners and set aside.

-- Measure out ¾ cup, and mix in a large bowl with the eggs, applesauce, vanilla, yogurt and brown sugar.
+- Measure out ¾ cup of the lentil purée, and mix in a large bowl with the eggs, applesauce, vanilla, yogurt and brown sugar.

 - Add in the flour, cinnamon, baking soda and baking powder.

 - Mix the wet and dry ingredients together until just combined (do not over-mix).
 Fold in the carrots.